UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/waves/waveequationsolns.md

 \frac{\partial u_{PI}}{\partial t} + c \frac{\partial u_{PI}}{\partial x} = v(x+ct)
 ```
 and through a similar process as Equation {eq}`yODE`, we can show that that $u_{PI} = u_{PI}(x+ct)$.

 The general solution to the wave equation is therefore:
 ```{math}
 :label: WEfuncform
 u(t,x) = A(x+ ct) + B(x - ct)
 ```
-where $A,\,B$ are functions that we still have not yet found!
+where $A,\,B$ are functions that we still have not yet found.

-We call these sorts of solutions <b> plane wave solutions </b> and we can interpret these two functions as left and right
+We call these <b>travelling wave</b> solutions and we can interpret these two functions as left and right
  moving wave solutions here, to see how consider the functions first at $t = 0$:
 ```{math}
 u(x,0) = A(x) + B(x)